Skip to main content

 What You Will Accomplish

-With the unwavering support of the Watson Institute and Truist Foundation teams, you will receive a comprehensive roadmap to guide the growth and scalability of your work and impact.
-You will acquire the skills to construct and refine your pitch, and you will have the opportunity to present it at the high-profile Summit event.
-Additionally, you will facilitate an impactful workshop and training session (known as a Basecamp) in your community for your stakeholders, supported by a stipend, playbook, and team assistance to bring your vision to life.
+With the unwavering support of the Truist Foundation and Watson Institute teams, you will receive a comprehensive roadmap to guide the growth and scalability of your work and impact.
+Additionally, you will facilitate an Impactful Workshop (known as a Basecamp) in your community for your stakeholders, backed by a stipend, playbook, and team support to bring your vision to life.

 Application Process

 1. Applications Submitted: Complete the online application.
 This application should take approximately 45 minutes to fill out.
-The final deadline for application submissions is January 5th, 2024.
-Applications will be accepted on a rolling basis after the deadline.
+Priority Application deadline is extended to January 5th, 2025.
+Applications will be reviewed on a rolling basis after the deadline until the spots are filled.

 2. First Round Review: Our Admissions Committee diligently reviews all applications, seeking entrepreneurs who demonstrate strong leadership qualities and ventures that are both innovative and scalable.
 Applications received after the deadline will be assessed on a rolling basis as needed.

 3. Interview: Qualified applicants will receive invitations for a 20-minute one-on-one Zoom interview.
-This interview allows us to delve deeper into your motivations for pursuing the fellowship and to gain a better understanding of your venture.
-Interviews will commence during the week of December 1st, 2023.
+This interview allows us to delve deeper into your motivations for pursuing the Fellowship and to gain a better understanding of your venture.

 4. Admissions Committee Review: The most promising applicant profiles will be shared with our external Admissions Committee for their final review and selection.

-5. Acceptances Announced: Notifications of acceptance will be sent out during the week of January 19th, 2024.
+5. Acceptances Announced: Notifications of acceptance will be sent out no later than January 24th, 2025.

 6. Fellows Confirm & Enroll: The final step to complete your enrollment is to confirm your commitment to the program.
 Upon confirmation, you will receive an invitation to participate in a “Meet the Cohort Webinar” event leading up to the program’s commencement.
-The program begins February 17th, 2024.
+The program begins on February 2nd, 2025.

 In 2023, Truist Foundation Fellows had a direct impact on over 600 individuals through their Basecamps.